The King County Council

 As your Metropolitan King County Council, we oversee the second largest government and the most populous county in Washington State.
-With 1.96 million residents, King County is the 14th largest county in the United States in terms of population.
-Coincidentally, there are more people living in King County than 14 states!
-At 2,134 square miles, the county covers more territory than the states of Rhode Island and Delaware.
+With over 2.3 million residents, King County is the 12th largest county in the United States in terms of population.
+There are more people living in King County than in 15 states!
+At 2,130 square miles, the county covers more territory than the states of Rhode Island or Delaware.

 Our dedicated employees provide quality regional services every day to county residents.
-We are also the local government for approximately 255,000 people who live in our urban and rural unincorporated areas, and we provide services by contract to many of the county’s 39 cities.
+We are also the local government for approximately 248,200 people who live in unincorporated urban and rural areas, and we provide services by contract to many of the county’s 39 cities.

-As the legislative branch of county government, the Council sets policies, enacts laws, and adopts budgets that guide an array of services for this region, including:
+As the legislative branch of county government, the Council sets policies, enacts laws, and adopts budgets that guide an array of services, including:

-• Metro Transit bus service and county roads;
+• Metro Transit bus service, Water Taxi, King County International Airport (Boeing Field), and county roads;

-Each of the nine members of the King County Council represents a geographical district of about 217,000 residents.
+Each of the nine members of the King County Council represents a geographical district averaging about 257,500 residents.
 Councilmembers are elected on a non-partisan basis and serve four-year terms.

-The Council has four standing committees that oversee specific government functions of county government and a Committee of the Whole that includes all Councilmembers.
-Councilmembers also work closely with elected officials from local jurisdictions on three regional committees that address common interests in matters of policy, transit, and water quality.
+The Council has several standing committees that oversee specific functions of county government and a Committee of the Whole that includes all Councilmembers.
+They also work closely with other elected officials from local jurisdictions on three regional committees that address common interests in matters of policy, transit, and water quality.

 The Council’s review of ordinances, motions, and budgets help ensure that county government operates in an efficient, transparent, and cost-effective manner, with equal access for all county residents.

 Find your Council district